theckman/cronner/README.md

 * job finish if the job failed
 * if the job is taking too long to finish running

-If your statsd agent isn't DogStatsD-compliant, I'm not sure what the behavior will be if you emit an event to it.
+While there are no reports of issues having come up, if your statsd agent isn't DogStatsD-compliant its behavior may be undefined if you try to emit events or attach tags to metrics.

 For the finish DogStatsD event, the return code and output of the command are provided in the event body.
 If the output is too long, it is truncated.
 This output can optionally be saved to disk only if the job fails for later inspection.

+## Project History
+`cronner` was originally developed as an internal application at PagerDuty and was subsequently open-sourced.
+The original repository can be found here:
+[PagerDuty/cronner](https://github.com/PagerDuty/cronner).
+After that project became unmaintained, this fork was created to continue the development and support of cronner.

+The PagerDuty repository was officially deprecated in-favor of this one, with the final step being that this repository was detached from the original so it no longer appears to be a fork.

 ## License
-Cronner is released under the BSD 3-Clause License.
+`cronner` is released under the BSD 3-Clause License.
 See the `LICENSE` file for the full contents of the license.

 ## Usage
 ### Help Output